sc0ttj/component/README.md

 ### Routers

-- [router](https://github.com/sc0ttj/router) - a tiny, simple isomorphic router
+- [router](https://github.com/sc0ttj/router) - a tiny, simple isomorphic router, should play nice with this project

 ### Other tiny component libraries